 5. Follow Up Meaningfully

-How you review homework shapes future completion.
-If homework is assigned but never discussed, clients learn it's optional.
+How you review growth tasks shapes future completion.
+If tasks are assigned but never discussed, clients learn they're optional.
 Instead:

-- Start sessions with homework review: Make it a consistent ritual.
+- Start sessions with growth task review: Make it a consistent ritual.

 - Be curious, not judgmental: "What happened when you tried the exercise?" not "Did you do it?"

-- Learn from non-completion: If homework wasn't done, explore why without shaming.
+- Learn from non-completion: If a growth task wasn't done, explore why without shaming.
 Use it as clinical information.

 - Adjust based on feedback: If an assignment didn't work, modify it together.